PaulKinlan/paul.kinlan.me/content/projects/email-summary-service.md

 I really wanted a way to get quick summaries of the newsletters I read, so I built one.
 [Val.town](http://Val.town "http://Val.town") is an amazing platform; you can quickly create an HTTP endpoint, a cron job, or an email handler and publish it to the web in milliseconds.

+The email handler alone is incredibly powerful, it's something that App Engine used to do and you can do with SendGrid if you have the time to set it all up.
+With val.town, it's just a function and deploy.

 Send an email to [paulkinlan.emailSummaryHandler@valtown.email](mailto:paulkinlan.emailSummaryHandler@valtown.email "mailto:paulkinlan.emailSummaryHandler@valtown.email"), and in a couple of seconds, you\'ll get back a summary of its contents.

 <iframe width="100%" height="400px" src="https://www.val.town/embed/paulkinlan/emailSummaryHandler" title="Val Town" frameborder="0" allow="web-share" allowfullscreen></iframe>